 The technical, economic and environmental advantages of natural gas make it an ideal choice for the home, in light and heavy industry, for power generation and transport.

-LNG produced by the North West Shelf (NWS) Project is recognised internationally as a high quality product, meaning the stringent energy needs of power and utility customers and providing countries without their own natural gas resources with access to clean and affordable energy.
+LNG produced by the North West Shelf (NWS) Project is recognised internationally as a high quality product, meeting the stringent energy needs of power and utility customers and providing countries without their own natural gas resources with access to clean and affordable energy.

 LNG from the NWS is produced under rigorous safety conditions, with world class quality control and environmental management processes.